-Crunchy, fried falafel option for the indulgent mob.
-Baked falafel for the healthy mob.
+A crunchy, fried falafel option for the indulgent mob.
+A baked falafel for the healthy mob.
 These pittas will blow your minds.

 DRIED CHICKPEAS ARE KEY.
-You can not do this dish with soaked chickpeas in a tin.
-The night before cooking, just pour the dried chickpeas into a bowl, cover with warm water, and soak overnight.
+You cannot do this dish with soaked chickpeas in a tin.
+The night before cooking, pour the dried chickpeas into a bowl, cover with warm water, and soak overnight.

 COOKING TIME (INCLUDES PREPARATION TIME): 2 HOURS

 1 Bunch of Fresh Coriander - £0.70

 Garlic - £0.30

 Plain Flour - £0.40